-FIGURE D-4 Racial disparities between Black and white youth in the juvenile justice system for non-person misdemeanors
+Racial disparities between Black and white youth in the juvenile justice system for non-person misdemeanors

-SOURCE: DJJ intake complaint data for non-person misdemeanors, FY11-20.
+SOURCE: DJJ intake complaint data for non-person misdemeanors, FV11-20.

 NOTE: Not all of the difference shown here can be attributed to race alone.
 While some amount of difference can be attributable to race, the exact amount cannot be determined.
-However, at each of the decision points shown above, there is a statistically significant relationship between race and the likelihood to move forward at each step of the process.
+However, ^a Initial detention decision is made by DJJ intake officer at the court service unit, but this decision is then reassessed by a judge within 72 hours of the initial detainment to determine at each of the decision points shown above, there is a statistically significant relationship between race and the likelihood to move forward at each step of the process. whether youth should continue to be held in secure detention until their adjudicatory hearing.